 01 of 11

-The Toronto Eaton Centre is a bright and airy shopping mall in the heart of Toronto's downtown that houses more than 250 stores - the third largest mall in Canada and, measured by visitors, Toronto's biggest tourist attraction.
+The Toronto Eaton Centre is a bright and airy shopping mall in the heart of Toronto's downtown that houses more than 230 stores—one of Canada's largest malls and, measured by visitors, consistently the city's biggest tourist attraction.
 The stores will appeal to the budget conscious and spendthrifts alike.

 The mall has undergone several renovations over the years since it opened in 1977.
-The Toronto Eaton Centre connects underground with the Toronto PATH network of shops and businesses - great for cold or rainy days.
+The Toronto Eaton Centre connects underground with the Toronto PATH network of shops and businesses, making it great for cold or rainy days.

-More than just a place to shop, the four-level, glass-domed Eaton Centre is home to several excellent places to eat and features a huge mobile of a flock of Canadian geese, Flight Stop, designed by artist Michael Snow.
+More than just a place to shop, the multi-level, glass-domed Toronto Eaton Centre is home to several excellent places to eat and features a huge mobile of a flock of Canadian geese, Flight Stop, designed by artist Michael Snow.

 02 of 11

-Yorkville is a delightful anomaly in the midst of Toronto highrises and shopping malls.
+The Yorkville neighborhood is a delightful anomaly in the midst of Toronto high-rises and shopping malls.
 Tucked into a pocket of downtown, the quaint Victorian architecture in Yorkville houses dozens of restaurants, boutiques, and art galleries.

-Bloor Avenue runs adjacent to Yorkville and features shopping that is upscale and includes Holt Renfrew, Prada, Hermes, Gucci and Hazelton Lanes.
+Bloor Street runs adjacent to Yorkville and features shopping that is upscale and includes high-end names like Holt Renfrew, Prada, Hermes, and Gucci.

 03 of 11

-Winners is much like TJ Maxx and Filene's Basement in the US.
-Winners sells designer labels at up to 60% off regular prices.
+Winners is much like TJ Maxx and Filene's Basement in the U.S., selling designer labels at up to 60 percent off regular prices.

 Stores are large and a lot of sorting and searching is required, but the payoff is often worth it.
 In addition, Winners has locations throughout Toronto, making it an easy addition to any shopping trip you make.

 04 of 11

 Canada's oldest corporation has several different store chains in Toronto and thousands across Canada.
-The flagship store is right across from the Toronto Eaton Centre on the corner of Bay and Queen.
-The Bay is a good old-fashioned department store with everything from clothes to household items, and a place to have a lunch.
+The flagship store is right across from the Toronto Eaton Centre.
+The Bay is a good old-fashioned department store, complete with everything from clothes to household items, and a place to have lunch.

 The Bay is particularly famous for its Hudson's Bay Blanket, sold for more than two centuries.
-The Bay also features a Top Shop department, from the popular U.K. retailer.Continue to 5 of 11 below.
+The Bay also features a TOPSHOP women's clothing department from the popular U.K. retailer.Continue to 5 of 11 below.

 05 of 11

-Toronto has the second largest Chinatown in North America.
-People will find bargains on exotic trinkets, jewelry, clothing and household items.
+Toronto has one of the largest Chinatown areas in North America.
+You will find bargains on exotic trinkets, jewelry, clothing, and household items.
 Plus, of course, where there's a bustling Chinatown, there's delicious food, and Toronto's Chinatown is no exception.
-There are dozens, maybe hundreds, of restaurants serving not just authentic Chinese, but also Vietnamese and other Asian fare.
+There are numerous restaurants serving not just authentic Chinese, but also Vietnamese and other Asian fare.

-Chinatown runs along Spadina from King Street to College.
+Chinatown runs along Spadina Avenue from King Street to College Street.

 06 of 11

-Queen Street cuts east/west through Toronto and morphs from funky retro to chic shops and restaurants to antique shopping to the Beach district at the far east end.
+Queen Street cuts east/west through Toronto and morphs from funky retro to chic shops and restaurants to antique shopping to The Beaches district at the far east end.

-Especially famous for attracting shoppers is Queen Street West (University to Spadina): edgy, hip and trendy all describe this area of Toronto that also boasts some of the best-known clubs and cafes.
+Especially famous for attracting shoppers is Queen Street West (University Avenue to Spadina Avenue): Edgy, hip, and trendy all describe this area of Toronto that also boasts some of the best-known clubs and cafes.

-The Queen Street West area has, in fact, become so popular that the truly bohemian have moved even further west to what is now known as West Queen West (between Bathurst Ave. and Niagara St.)
+The Queen Street West area has, in fact, become so popular that the truly bohemian have moved even further west to what is now known as West Queen West (between Bathurst Street and Niagara Street).

 07 of 11

 Kensington Market is a favorite area in Toronto.
-If you're someone who wants to get away from highrises and department stores - if you don't want to shop at The Gap or drink coffee at Starbucks, Kensington Market offers a nice respite from the usual big commercial trappings.
+If you're someone who wants to get away from high-rises and department stores, Kensington Market offers a nice respite from the usual big commercial trappings.
 Adjacent to Chinatown, Kensington Market has a plethora of retro shops, cheap and used clothing stores, cool cafes, furniture shops, great restaurants, and a variety of ethnic and organic produce stores.

 09 of 11